hasandg/foreign-exchange-app/README.md

 ## CQRS Implementation

-The system uses CQRS (Command Query Responsibility Segregation) to separate write and read operations:
+The system uses CQRS (Command Query Responsibility Segregation) to separate write and read operations for performance:

 ### Write Model (MongoDB)
 - Handles all conversion commands